If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Symptoms of gonorrhoea usually develop within a couple of weeks after exposure to the infection but for some people, it can be months later.
+Symptoms of gonorrhoea usually develop within a couple of weeks but for some people, it can be months later.

 If you have symptoms, you might notice:

-Gonorrhoea is caused by bacteria called Neisseria gonorrhoeae or gonococcus found in the semen of men and vaginal fluids of women who have the infection.
+Gonorrhoea is caused by bacteria called Neisseria gonorrhoeae or gonococcus found in semen and vaginal fluid of people who have the infection.
 This bacteria can live in the cells of the cervix, the urethra, the rectum and the throat and is passed from one person to another through:

 You cannot get gonorrhoea from kissing, hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.